KrishnaM26/BeatMaker/README.md

 # BeatMaker
-Create beats or music with this sampler/drum machine
+Create beats or music with this simplistic MPC sampler/drum machine